TANK NOT HOLDING PRESSURE

 There are two likely locations and both are easy to troubleshoot.
 This will only take a moment and in most cases, can be fixed on the spot.

 The first area to check is the seal that sits under the spray system.
-The Spray System screws “into” the tank’s threaded neck and should have a green O-Ring.
+The Spray System screws “into” the tank’s threaded neck and see if has a green O-Ring.

 AIR VALVE IS LEAKING AIR

-The Schrader Air Valve is where you connect your pump to pressurize the tank.
-This valve is the same design you will find on most any car or bicycle tire.
+The only other part of the system that might leak is where you attach your air pump.
+Known as a Schrader Air Valve, it’s the same design you will find on most any car or bicycle tire.

-These valves are replaceable (there should be two in your replacement parts baggie) and can easily get loose.
+These valves are replaceable (there should be two in your replacement parts baggie) AND we have found they tend to get loose.

 To see if your valve is leaking, you can apply some of the water/dish detergent mixture to the hole at the tip of the valve to see if bubbles form.
 If it does, you’ll need to utilize the red Air Valve Tool included with your replacement parts kit.